SerhiiYemets/my-first-project/README.md

-# my-first-projects
+# my-first-project
-This is my first projects
+This is my first project